bustle/shep/DOCS.md

 shep config remove <vars...>

 Options:
-  --version  Show version number                                                                               [boolean] --help     Show help                                                                                         [boolean] --env      Specifies which environment to remove variables from.
-If not provided an interactive menu will display the
+  --version    Show version number                                                                             [boolean] --help       Show help                                                                                       [boolean] --quiet, -q  Don't log anything                                                                              [boolean] --env        Specifies which environment to remove variables from.
+If not provided an interactive menu will display
-             options
+               the options

 Examples:
   shep config remove --env beta NEW_VARIABLE  Removes NEW_VARIABLE from all functions with beta alias